IGNF/NeatMap/README.md

 ![Icon of the project](https://raw.githubusercontent.com/julienperret/TidyCity/image_doc/doc_images/icon.png)

-TidyCity
+NeatMao
 ============

-TidyCity is a plugin for [QGIS](https://www.qgis.org/fr/site/) that allows the production of "tidy" set of polygon features according to their morphology.
+NeatMap is a plugin for [QGIS](https://www.qgis.org/fr/site/) that allows the production of an "organized" set of polygon features according to their shapes.
 In order to proceed, three steps are necessary : 1/ morphological indicators calculation, 2/ classification of the polygon features using these indicators and 3/ generation of the disposition of the features.

 The project is developed as an Open-Source library based on :
 - [QGIS API V3.0](https://www.qgis.org/fr/site/), for morphological operators and layout generation ;